livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Explicit inclusion can bypass visibility filtering but never authorization.
 * Rating interpretation is defined by schema and ACL, not by Graph Manager.
 * Rating payloads are opaque to Graph Manager.
+* Logical delete behaviors are modeled as schema defined Rating types (often binary) that reference the target Parent, Attribute, or Edge.
+These Ratings suppress those objects during default reads without pruning the underlying records.

 ### 8.7 Cross application visibility